 An empty package.json is created.
 Now we can begin installing NPM packages for use by Gulp.

-You will be prompt for several configuration options.
+You will be prompted for several configuration options.
 For the purposes of this tutorial I’ve skipped these and just pressed Enter for each prompt until complete.